-The Company's restricted cash and cash equivalents also include cash that has been released from two of the Company's trusts (which allow such releases) and which the Company has an obligation under a certain settlement agreement (See Note 9) to use this cash to make T.H.E.
+The Company's restricted cash and cash equivalents also includes cash that has been released from two of the Company's trusts (which allow such releases) and which the Company has an obligation under a certain settlement agreement to use this cash to make T.H.E.
 Bonus distributions.